Practical-Haemostasis.com

 Introduction

 The Prothrombin Time was described by Quick in 1935 and the test was initially often referred to as 'Quick's Prothrombin Time.'
 The Prothrombin Time was developed to measure Prothrombin (Factor II) and from which its name originated.
-However, it subsequently became clear that it was sensitive to abnormalities of factors VII, X, V, II [Prothrombin] and Fibrinogen [Factor 1].
+However, it subsequently became clear that it was sensitive to abnormalities of Factors VII, X, V, II [Prothrombin] and Fibrinogen [Factor I].

 A number of modifications of the PT have been made to make it more specific for the Vitamin K dependent clotting factors - covered below.

-The Prothrombin Time is a one-stage test based upon the time required for a fibrin clot to form after the addition of Tissue Factor (TF - historically known as tissue thromboplastin), phospholipid and calcium to de-calcified, platelet poor plasma.
+The Prothrombin Time is a one-stage test based upon the time required for a Fibrin clot to form after the addition of Tissue Factor (TF - historically known as Tissue Thromboplastin), Phospholipid and calcium to de-calcified, platelet poor plasma [PPP].

 Principles